kapicorp/kapitan/docs/kap_proposals/kap_8_google_secret_management.md

 ## Revealing a secret

-After compilation, the secret reference will be prefixed with 8 characters from the sha256 hash of the retrieved password
+After compilation, the secret reference will be postfixed with 8 characters from the sha256 hash of the retrieved password
 ```yaml
 apiVersion: v1
 data: